olliephillips/tempdeck/README.md

 ## To do

-- A client for subscribing to the MQTT topic for the purpose of monitoring the fermentation
+- A client for subscribing to the MQTT topic for the purpose of monitoring temperature